-Gregory J. Aune, D.M.A. is currently in his seventeenth year as Associate Professor of Music and Conductor of The Gustavus Choir, and is the newly appointed Jon and Anita Thomsen Young Distinguished Endowed Chair in Music.
-In addition to his work with the Gustavus Choir, Dr. Aune conducts The Chamber Singers and the St. Ansgar's Men's Chorus, teaches classes in choral conducting and choral literature, and serves as Music Director of the annual Christmas in Christ Chapel program.
+Gregory J. Aune, D.M.A. is currently in his twentieth year as Associate Professor of Music and Conductor of The Gustavus Choir, and is the newly appointed Jon and Anita Thomsen Young Distinguished Endowed Chair in Music.
+In addition to his leadership of the Gustavus Choir, he teaches advanced choral conducting and serves as Music Director of the annual Christmas in Christ Chapel program.
 Active as an adjudicator and guest conductor in the Upper Midwest, he most recently served as the conductor of the 2010 Wisconsin Music Educators All-State Mixed Honors Choir.
-Choirs under Aune's direction have twice appeared at the North Central Division Convention of the American Choral Directors Association, and have sung at the Minnesota Music Educators Association and the Kansas Music Educators Association Convention.
+Choirs under Aune's direction have made three featured appearances at the North Central Division Convention of the American Choral Directors Association, and have sung at the Minnesota Music Educators Association and the Kansas Music Educators Association Convention.

 Professor Aune has an extensive resume conducting choral/orchestral masterworks and orchestral literature, including multiple performances of Handel's Messiah, Bach's St. Matthew Passion, the Mozart Requiem, and the Brahms German Requiem.
 He has conducted symphonies and orchestral works of Brahms, Schubert, Mendelssohn, Beethoven, Grieg, Elgar, Bernstein, and Weber, and concertos of Chopin, Mendelssohn, Tchaikovsky, Prokofiev, Bruch, Saint-Saens, and Mozart.